Austria

 Food Budget In Austria

-Austrian food is hearty, locally sourced, and definitely keeps you warm on those brisk winter days.
+Austrian food is hearty, locally sourced, and keeps you warm on those brisk winter days.
 Food prices were comparable to what we knew at home in the US, so budgeting was essential!

 Our food expenses differed greatly between the two months.
 During the first month in Bad Ischl, we were constantly out and exploring, eating out, and working from cafes where we would get a few coffees and snacks.

 On average, we spent 415 on food.
-Most of this was on groceries, with a few small meals and coffees out!
+Most of this was on groceries, with a few small meals and coffees or beers out!
 We are definitely big coffee and dessert people, so there was some room to save, but the food was too good!

 Food